gharnie/simple_shell/README.md

 ## Credits

-All codes written by ABRAHAM SUNDAY and GANIYU BAMIGBOPA.
+All codes written by ABRAHAM SUNDAY and GHARNIE BAMIGBOPA.